-Nittaya Phanuphak, MD, PhD is the Chief of PREVENTION at the Thai Red Cross AIDS Research Centre in Bangkok, Thailand.
+Nittaya Phanuphak, MD, PhD, Institute of HIV Research and Innovation (IHRI).
 She has deep interest in the use of Key Population-Led Health Services (KPLHS) approach to enhance access to HIV testing, prevention and treatment among key populations (KP).
 To ensure domestic funding towards KPLHS sustainability, she currently oversees the establishment of a national platform to build capacity, certify and legalize KP lay providers to provide HIV and STI services in Thailand.
 The Tangerine Clinic in Bangkok is one of the most successful KPLHS examples established in 2015.
 This trans-led clinic has provided integrated hormone and sexual health services to more than 3,500 transgender clients over a 4-year period.
 The model is being expanded to community-based organizations, as well as public and private clinics, in a few countries in South-East Asia.
 Dr Phanuphak has served as the Asia Pacific representative in the IAS Governing Council since 2018.

 Sharon Lewin is the inaugural director of the Peter Doherty Institute for Infection and Immunity, a joint venture between the University of Melbourne and Royal Melbourne Hospital; Professor of Infectious Diseases, The University of Melbourne; consultant infectious diseases physician, Alfred Hospital and Royal Melbourne Hospital and a National Health and Medical Research Council (NHMRC) Practitioner Fellow.
 She is based in Melbourne, Australia.